 Assembly (error proofing) systems can be simple to extremely complex.
 They can have very high levels of control to almost no level of control.
 Costs are reflected in the amount of control the system provides.
 Typically the greater control the greater the cost.

-Flexibility is another important aspect in any assembly/error proofing system.
-In most systems a greater level of control usually means sacrificing flexibility.
+Flexibility is another important aspect of any assembly/error proofing system.
+In most systems, a greater level of control usually means sacrificing flexibility.

 Whether you have high control over the assembly sequence and the quality, or you have no control over the same, you do have 100% accountability to get the job done right.

 We were there at the start of the torque error proofing industry.
 That was in 1924 when Walter P. Chrysler licensed Paul Sturtevant to manufacture and sell the deflecting beam torque wrench Chrysler had invented.
 Since then we have systematically approached error proofing in ways that no one else has done.
 Our systems let you determine how much control and flexibility you want over parameters, sequence, and process.
 We also ensure that there is always 100% accountability for the work.